 - Spot underperforming vendors

+Companies using procurement tech save up to 15% on purchasing costs.
 Tools like supplier performance dashboards and contract management systems help track KPIs and improve negotiations.

 6. Plan Inventory Wisely